 To know about the causes of water scarcity in India, refer to the linked article.

 What is Jal Shakti Abhiyan?

-As per the promises made by the Bharatiya Janata Party, the Ministry of Jal Shakti was formed on May 2019 to reduce the issues related to water scarcity in India.
-Soon after the announcement of Ministry of Jal Shakti, Shri Gajendra Singh Shekhawat announced the commencement of the Jal Shakti Abhiyan on 1st July 2019.
-This was a campaign for water conservation and water security which continued from 1st July 2019 to 15th September 2019.
+As per the promises made by the Bharatiya Janata Party, the Ministry of Jal Shakti was formed in May 2019 to reduce the issues related to water scarcity in India.
+Soon after the announcement of the Ministry of Jal Shakti, Shri Gajendra Singh Shekhawat announced the commencement of the Jal Shakti Abhiyan on 1st July 2019.
+This was a campaign for water conservation and water security that continued from 1st July 2019 till 15th September 2019.
 This campaign mainly focused on the water-stressed districts.

 - Rainwater harvesting